• Skip to main content

 You can either make dashi from scratch or buy dashi powder at a grocery store.
 I use dashi powder (This one contains sardine, bonito, kombu, and shiitake mushrooms.) to save time in this recipe.

-If you want to learn how to make it from scratch, please check these recipes: Niboshi dashi, Shiitake Kombu dashi (vegan dashi), Awase dashi.
+If you want to learn how to make it from scratch, please check these recipes: Niboshi dashi, Shiitake Kombu dashi (vegan dashi), and Awase dashi.

-Vegan adaptable
+Vegan Adaptable

 Miso soup is easy to adapt to vegan/vegetarian.
-Substitute dashi with vegan dashi such as Kombu dashi (kelp) or Shiitake Kombu dashi (mushroom and kelp).
+Substitute dashi with vegan dashi, such as Kombu dashi (kelp) or Shiitake Kombu dashi (mushroom and kelp).

 🔪Instructions